MikeCun/PersonReID/README.md

 If you are using the web demo system, the main Rerson ReID service is written in the [service.py](https://github.com/MikeCun/PersonReID/blob/master/service.py).

 # Inference
-Now the inference is based on the Django Web Framework, we will provide the normal API in the feature.
+Now the inference is based on the Django Web Framework, we will provide the more general API in the feature.
 ```python
 from service import PersonReID